 Recommendations and best practices in [LPDRAFT] for “long polling” SHOULD be considered

-Event notifications
+Event notifications for "long polling" notification channel

 Each notification from the RCS API GW can include one or more events.
 An event notification SHALL include a reference to the relevant resource.